In 2016, we reviewed self-care research published so far. We were really surprised to find that there was hardly any!

 A rapid review and co-design of self-care interventions.
 FMSEngage.
 Main results are here.

 A rapid systematic review of community interventions to support safe and sustainable stay at home for children with complex healthcare needs.
 HEE/NIHR Internship.
-Main results to be published.
+Manuscript under review.